merivale/datamap-js/README.md

 The problem gets worse when you start working with sets and maps.

 Sets are supposed to contain unique items, but the built-in `Set` object lets you add the same value repeatedly, if that value is an array or other object.
-And no matter how many times you add it, JavaScript will keep telling you that isn't there:
+And no matter how many times you add it, JavaScript will keep telling you that it isn't there:

 ```js
 const set = new Set()